 Renewal/Extension of Loan

 It is also possible that borrowers may not repay their loans on the maturity date.
-Some borrowers seek an extension of their loan term.
+Some borrowers seek an extension of their loan term and you can click here for information on the renewal process.

 If you do not wish to continue with your investment with this new maturity date, we do provide a mechanism that allows you to make your investment available for on-sale on our Secondary Market, free of charge.

 If no arrangement or discussion is undertaken about any extension, we will take whatever action is necessary to compel the borrower to repay the loan after the maturity date has passed which may include the issuing of a Property Law Act Notice –

 When the loan does repay, the funds are collected on your behalf by our Solicitors, (who normally deal through the borrowers solicitors).
 These funds are lodged to the Loan Investment Trustees Limited Trust bank account and are then disbursed in terms of your instructions, which will either be:

 Pay by Direct Credit to your Bank Account

 Retain in the Loan Investment Trustees Limited Trust account pending your reinvestment instructions

 Either way, we will notify you, both when we learn of the pending repayment, and also when the repayment actually occurs.